Kozea/WeasyPrint/pages/home.rst

 Are you crazy?
 --------------

 Yes.
 But not that much.
-Each modern web browser did take many developers’ many years of work to get where they are now, but WeasyPrint’s scope is much smaller: there is no user-interaction, no JavaScript, no live rendering (the document doesn’t changed after it was first parsed) and no quirks mode (we don’t need to support every broken page of the web.)
+Each modern web browser did take many years and many developers’ work to get where they are now, but WeasyPrint’s scope is much smaller: there is no user-interaction, no JavaScript, no live rendering (the document doesn’t changed after it was first parsed) and no quirks mode (we don’t need to support every broken page of the web.)